 My son attends third street elementary this is a phenomenal school.
 The teacher's are amazing!

 Third Street Elementary School is a public elementary school in Los Angeles.
 The principal of Third Street Elementary School is Suzie Oh.
-715 children attend Third Street Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Asian.
+715 students go to Third Street Elementary School and identify as Hispanic; Black, non-Hispanic; and Asian.
 31% of the Third Street Elementary School students are "limited in English proficiency."
-16% of the 715 students here are paying reduced lunch prices.
-The student to teacher ratio at Third Street Elementary School is 20:1.
-Yavneh Hebrew Academy is one of the nearest elementary schools.
+16% of the 715 students here have subsidized lunches.
+The ratio of students to teachers at Third Street Elementary School is 20:1.
+Samuel A. Fryer Yavneh Hebrew is one of the nearest elementary schools.

 - Ceramics sculpture